HIT Program Application

-- Have submitted a completed medical form, including required immunizations and titers, to Kim Lucas by July 18 for Fall admission or by December 1 for Spring admission and provided any missing or illegible information on the medical form upon request.
+- Have submitted a completed medical form, including required immunizations and titers, to Debra Glover by July 18 for Fall admission or by December 1 for Spring admission and provided any missing or illegible information on the medical form upon request.

 Step IV: Final Acceptance

 - Receiving approval of the medical form prior to the first day of Fall or Spring enrollment.